shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 This will by far be our largest and most complex component.

+The first thing to notice is the `src` attribute of the image. `ipfs.io` is the gateway we will be using to access our IPFS files.

 Our `RankedList` component should now look something like this depending on the data you posted.
 We will style this later.

 ![ranked items with claim button](../../../.gitbook/assets/quadratic-voting-ranked-items-claim.png)